 I got to Santa Barbara safely.

-I fell in love both with Santa Barbara and with the the college campus.
+Santa Barbara is amazing.
+I fell in love both with the city and and with the the college campus.

 I got to walk on the beach.